'After all these years, Baby John deserves the truth'

 Until then, the baby boy’s birth remains as much of a mystery as his macabre death was brutal and both he and the circumstances of his death will remain trapped in limbo.

-Baby John, as he was later named by an undertaker before his lonely burial, or The Cahersiveen Baby - as he was referred to officially - was found by a farmer on White Strand, Cahersiveen in the evening of Sunday, April 14, 1984.
+Baby John, as he was later named by an undertaker before his lonely burial, or The Caherciveen Baby — as he was referred to officially — was found by a farmer on White Strand, Caherciveen in the evening of Sunday, April 14, 1984.

 As Jack Griffin crossed some rocks, something caught his eye in the fading light.